 I hope y’all enjoy this lightened up twist on a homestyle classic!

 For the potatoes

-- 6 medium raw potatoes ( about 8 ounces each)
+- 6 medium russet potatoes (about 8 ounces each, scrubbed clean)

 - cooking spray